Aniket609/ContentGenerator/README.md

 The application uses WebSockets for real-time progress updates.
 The browser connects to `/ws/progress/{client_id}` when pages load.
 Progress steps include initialization, script generation, audio synthesis, and video composition.

+---

+For issues, questions, or contributions, please open an issue on the [GitHub repository](https://github.com/Aniket609/ContentGenerator).